lubuntu-team/manual/source/3/3.1/3.1.3/qterminal.rst

    qterminal -d

 from the command line.
 You can also launch QTerminal by pressing the keyboard shortcut :kbd:`Control+Alt+T`.
+The icon for QTerminal looks like a black background with a command line prompt on it.